 Medicare, for example, typically covers the majority of CPAP-related costs after you have met your deductible and allows for replacement of a CPAP chin strap every six months.

-If you have private insurance, it is best to contact your provider directly.
+If you have private insurance, it's best to contact your provider directly.
 If needed, your doctor may be able to provide documentation for why you need a chin strap.

 How to Wear a Chin Strap With Your CPAP Mask